 My husband and I wrote the first draft of our homeschool mission statement during a weekend retreat.
-I had read about various educational philosophies for several years, but we had not discussed what we liked about the various philosophies and what we wanted to include in our mission statement.
-It may not take as long if you already have some clear ideas about your educational philosophy.
+I had read about various educational philosophies for several years, but we had not discussed what we liked about them.
+We had not discussed our goals for homeschooling.

-Start by answering this question: What are your reasons for home educating?
+- What are your reasons for home educating?

 What should you do with your homeschool mission statement?

-First of all, print out a copy and place it inside your homeschool planner.
+Print out a copy and place it inside your homeschool planner.

-Each year, read through your mission statement.
 I find it is helpful to read through ours when I begin planning for the next school year.
-This allows you to remind yourself of what is important to your family and your homeschool.
+I can remind myself of what is important to my family and my homeschool.
 It also provides an opportunity to revise your homeschool mission statement.
-As you continue to learn about educational philosophies, teaching styles, learning styles, etc., you may discover that some of your values have changed slightly or at least have been refined.
+As you continue to learn about educational philosophies, teaching styles, learning styles, child development, etc., you may discover that some of your values have changed slightly.